3grasses/ml-dl-projects/README.md

 # Machine Learning/Deep Learning Projects

 This repository is a collection of the machine learning and deep learning projects I had completed during my studies for Master of Data Science at the University of Sydney.
-Data used in some of these projects are not provided due to the non-disclosure agreement, but the code and ideas/reasoning I used to solve these problems are still provided for someone who has similar problems and would like to have an example for reference.

-The domains that these projects involved include:
+Domains that these projects involved include:

 - **Fashion-MNIST image classification**
 - **Time series forecasting for customer price index (CPI)**
 - **Image reconstruction with non-negative matrix factorization**
 - **Label-noise learning with transition matrix for image classification**

-All of them were presented in `.ipynb` file, and the tools used for model construction are mostly scikit-learn, Keras, and PyTorch.
+All the code were written and presented in `.ipynb` file, and the tools I used to build the models are mostly Keras and PyTorch.

 ## Fashion-MNIST Image Classification